azdavis/azdavis.net/posts/en/tomat-soup.md

 - 1 tbsp salt
 - 1 tbsp black pepper
 - 1 cup milk
-- Parmesan rind
+- 1 Parmesan rind
 - 1 cup Parmesan cheese

 ## Instructions

-1. Preheat the oven to roast at 375ºF
+1. Preheat the oven to roast at 375ºF.
-1. Wash and dry all the tomatoes.
-1. Slice the big tomatoes into fours.
-1. Peel 2 bulbs of garlic (no need to chop)
 1. Place all the vegetables and seasonings onto a baking tray.
-1. Add seasonings and olive oil.
+1. Drizzle with olive oil.
-1. Roast for 45 minutes
+1. Roast for 45 minutes.
 1. Transfer to a blender, add basil, and blend.
-1. Transfer to a pot on the stove on medium.
+1. Transfer to a pot on the stove on medium heat.
 1. Add milk, Parmesan rind, and Parmesan cheese.
+1. Reduce for a few minutes, and season to taste.